Overview

 Ultrasound

-Ultrasound is primary imaging carried out when a patient initially comes for diagnosis.
+Ultrasound process is primary imaging carried out when a patient initially comes for diagnosis.
 It is non-invasive and radiation-free.

 Coronal views are the most important as they reveal information about the endometrial pit and serosal surface of the uterus.